 “The Feminist Tract”:

-See the website Appendix.
-I will simply say this: The entire work is a tour-de-force comparing Igbo women’s differing ways and means of access to political power during the early historical period.41
+See further below here, in this page’s “Appendix”, for more details.
+I will simply say, the entire work is a tour-de-force comparing Igbo women’s differing ways and means of access to political power during the early historical period.46

 From 1969 to 1971, the grand flood of activities

 carried us along many pathways.
 Helen and I organized a Relief Fund for Biafran Children and I organized both protests on campus against Federal Policies toward the Biafra War, and a symposium offering prominent speakers on the topic.
 Stanley Diamond and I tried to organize anthropologists, but this effort failed.
 I also provided substantial research materials to a student group at Yale wanting to research the issue, but “their house burned down”, along with the documents inside it.
 Both Helen and I took part in workshops and marches against the Vietnam War, which intensified through all our remaining years at Yale.
 I helped monitor massive, potentially explosive demonstrations on campus.
 Helen worked locally in support of anti-war candidates, and went to The March on Washington in 1967, riding in June Nash’s car.
 June Nash, one of the earliest and strongest true feminists I met in those days, sometimes extended herself so much that she forgot “trivial things”, to her misfortune.
 On this occasion, June had forgotten to update her vehicle registration when a D.C. policeman stopped her car; she and Helen ended up at a police station where a fine was assessed, but neither Helen nor June had thought to bring money with them.
 June was bound for Jail until Helen remembered a friend in Bethesda who she called and who came promptly providing the necessary bail.
 This was just one episode in a grand avalanche of Henderson Follies during that time.

 In 1971, Dick was denied tenure at Yale.